Positivity certificates for linear recurrences: Introduction

 These inequalities have a geometric nature: they describe a convex cone containing the vector~$(u_n,u_{n+1},\dots,u_{n+d-1})$, bounded by $d(d-1)$ hyperplanes and contained in~$\mathbb R_{>0}^d$.
 The proof by induction consists in proving that successive vectors do not leave that cone.
 Our algorithm thus produces that cone and an integer~$N$ such that at index~$N$, the vector has entered the cone and no~$u_n$ of smaller index is negative.
 Capturing the geometry of the iteration by means of over-approximations by cones or related geometric surfaces is natural in this context.
 For the less general C-finite case and more general questions than positivity, related (but distinct) surfaces have been used recently~\cite{AlmagorChistikovOuaknineWorrell2022}.

-Like Friedland's result, our approach applies to the more general situation of a linear recurrence~$U_{n+1}=A(n)U_n$, where~$A(n)$ is a square matrix that is invertible for all~$n\ge0$ and whose limit as~$n\rightarrow\infty$ is finite.
-For positivity, we further require that the limit has a unique eigenvalue of maximal modulus and a corresponding eigenvector with positive coordinates.
+Like Friedland's result, our approach applies to the situation of a linear recurrence~$U_{n+1}=A(n)U_n$, where~$A(n)$ is a square matrix over~$\mathbb R(n)$ that is invertible for all~$n\ge0$ and whose limit as~$n\rightarrow\infty$ is finite.
+For positivity, we further require that the limit has a unique eigenvalue of maximal modulus that is simple, and a corresponding eigenvector with positive coordinates.

 This work is structured as follows.
 First, background on eigenvalues and asymptotics of linear recurrences is recalled in \cref{sec:background}. \Cref{sec:certif} presents our result, the positivity certificates and how they are verified.
 The ideas leading to the algorithm are presented in \cref{sec:Friedland}, where we describe the relevant tools from Friedland's work.
 The algorithm is then given with its proof in \cref{sec:algo}.